codeonlyjs/website/content/guide/apiEnvironment.md

 ### ssr {#Environment#ssr}

-True when running in a rendering environment
+True when running in a rendering environment.

 ```ts